ds5678/Better-Water-Management/README.md

 3. If you haven't done so already, download the latest version of `AssetLoader.dll` from its [releases page](https://github.com/ds5678/AssetLoader/releases)
 4. If you haven't done so already, move `ModComponent.dll` and `AssetLoader.dll` into the Mods folder in your TLD install directory
 5. Run The Long Dark once.
 It should generate a subfolder in your mods folder.
-6. Download `Better-Water-Management.dll` and `Better-Water-Management.zip` from the [releases page](https://github.com/ds5678/Better-Water-Management/releases)
+6. Download `Better-Water-Management.dll` and `Better-Water-Management.modcomponent` from the [releases page](https://github.com/ds5678/Better-Water-Management/releases)
 7. Move `Better-Water-Management.dll` into your mods folder.
-8. Move `Better-Water-Management.zip` into the `ModComponentZips` folder within your mods folder.
-Do not extract it!
+8. Move `Better-Water-Management.modcomponent` into the `ModComponentZips` folder within your mods folder.